openbmc/bmcweb/COMMON_ERRORS.md

 accepts an optional argument that causes it to not throw: set the 4th argument to `replace`.
 Although `ignore` preserves content 1:1, `replace` is preferred from a security point of view.

+nlohmann::json object represents ANY json object, but unforuntately includes a number of helper functions that allow it to "act" like an object_t.
+The majority of the golden path, these will not cause a problem, but if a type that isn't an object (0.0, "foo", or null), these methods will throw an exception, which generally goes uncaught, and can lead to security issues.
+Care should be taken when operating with a nlohmann::json object, and should generally prefer to use an nlohmann::json::object_t or nlohmann::json::array_t where appropriate.

 ### Special note: Boost